eunos-1128/openstructure/modules/doc/actions.rst

                           which you provide a seqres file containing one sequence with name "1".
 You can specify this mapping
                           with: --trg-seqres-mapping A:1 B:1
+    --allow-heuristic-conn
+                          Default: False - Only relevant if ligands are extracted from ref/mdl in mmCIF format.
+Connectivity in these cases is based on the chemical component dictionary.
+If you enable this flag, connectivity can be established by a distance based heuristic if the ligand is not present in the component dictionary.
+                          This might cause issues in ligand matching, i.e. graph matching.